sarahhenderson/Crafty-Social-Buttons/src/README.txt

 == Description ==

 This plugin adds a set of social buttons to your website, and includes craft-related social sites like Ravelry, Etsy, Craftsy and Pinterest as well as other major social networks.
+Support for sharing to WhatsApp is also provided on mobile devices.
 You can choose from nine different button styles to match your theme.
 You can have the share buttons automatically added to the top or bottom of each post, and can position the link buttons using either a widget, a shortcode or a template action hook.

 You can use the share button and link button functions either separately, or together: